Mt. Baker Ski Area: The mountain

 The lifts at Mt.
-Baker are not named but referred to by number.
+Baker are not currently named but referred to by number.
 All are fixed-grip quads.
 Chairs 3 and 4 access the same point from different sides of the mountain using a continuous loop of cable (haul rope); there is a mid-station at the top for unloading only.

 Chair 1 runs from the Heather Meadows Lodge upper base area to the top of Panorama Dome.
 There is a midpoint station on this lift, where other riders can catch it halfway down the mountain, allowing for speedy runs on Austin, Pan Face, North Face, Chicken Ridge, and the famed Chute.
+There is no safety bar on Chair 1 and Chair 6.
 Also accessible from Chair 1 is the Canyon and the rest of the Chair 6 terrain.
 Chair 2 is located at the Heather Meadows Lodge upper base area.
 This is a chair for beginners.
 Chair 3 allows customers either to access the Raven Hut Lodge area or return down to Chairs 2 and 3.
 Chair 4 runs from the Raven Hut Lodge area and back up to the top of Chair 3.
 Chair 5 replaced two parallel double chairs and accesses intermediate terrain, as well as the experts-only Gabl's run and the Elbow backcountry area.
 Chair 6 runs to the top of Panorama Dome.
 Chair 7 is the only chair that leaves from the White Salmon Lodge base area.
 From it, one can access Chair 8 or the Raven Hut Lodge area.
 Chair 8 is the longest chair on the mountain and features longer groomed runs as well as access to the Hemispheres and Shuksan Arm backcountry areas.
 Additionally, there are two handle-tow surface lifts for beginners, one located at White Salmon and one at Heather Meadows.

-As of 2021, Mt.
-Baker does not have a terrain park.
+In the 2020-21 season, the Ski Area added a Freestyle Feature Zone, located off of Chairs 3/4.

+Prior to the current numbering system, lifts at Mt.
+Baker were known by name.